Benny Friedman

-Benjamin Friedman (March 18, 1905 – November 24, 1982) was an American football player and coach, and athletic administrator.
+Benjamin Friedman (March 18, 1905 – November 24, 1982) was an American football player and coach, and athletics administrator.

-A native of Cleveland, Ohio, Friedman played college football as a halfback and quarterback for the University of Michigan Wolverines from 1924 to 1926.
+A native of Cleveland, Ohio, Friedman played college football as a halfback and quarterback for the Michigan Wolverines from 1924 to 1926.
 Friedman played in the backfield on both offense and defense, handled kicking and return duties, and was known for his passing game.
 He was a consensus first-team All-American in both 1925 and 1926, and won the Chicago Tribune Silver Football trophy as the most valuable player in the Big Ten Conference in 1926.